Discover our new webinars:

 Our webinars are for academics, hotline managers, law enforcement officers, and big tech representatives.
 We will be hosting webinars in the afternoon CET to allow for global attendance.

-Topics will include Fighting CSAM on Gaming Platforms, Building Staff Welfare and Resilience, and Prevention Initiatives and Hotlines Collaboration Opportunities, and many more.
+Inline with the European Commission strategy, our topics will include Fighting CSAM on Gaming Platforms, Building Staff Welfare and Resilience, and Prevention Initiatives and Hotlines Collaboration Opportunities, and many more.

 In order to focus on key areas of interest, we are encouraging Safer Internet Centres, Law Enforcement, Partners, Industry, and NGOs to submit their suggestions for future webinars (contact us at email@example.com).